ephbaum/EphWordsBlog/src/content/blog/2023-10-07-2023-week-40-another-chapter-ends-begins.md

 I decided not to work and to take some time to breath.
 I turned on [Body on Brighton Rock](https://www.imdb.com/title/tt7942746/) which was a good effort if a bit amateurish and definitely not actually a horror film despite featuring paranormal and zombie elements.

-I also ran a few errands that needed run to Walgreens and Petco.
+I also ran a few errands that needed run going to Walgreens and Petco.
 I also grabbed some sushi from lunch.

 Lou came home for a bit in the afternoon and seemed semi-affectionate in a way that I found a bit confusing after our earlier conversation.
 I really wish I had a better sense of how to handle this sort of situation.